 MEPCO Jurisdiction Map – Get to know all Details

-Peak demand of MEPCO in the year 2013-14 was recorded as 1887 MW, energy sale was 11437 GWh and energy purchased was 13859 GWh.
-The total number of consumers in this year was 4.86 million out of which domestic consumers were 4.27 million, commercial was 0.45 million and agricultural consumers were 0.075 million.
+The peak demand of MEPCO in the year 2013-14 was recorded as 1887 MW, energy sale was 11437 GWh and energy purchased was 13859 GWh.
+The total number of consumers this year was 4.86 million out of which domestic consumers were 4.27 million, commercial was 0.45 million and agricultural consumers were 0.075 million.

-In the year 2013-14, MEPCO’s total sales in terms of megawatt were 1558 MW, for the domestic sector it was 766 MW while for the medium & large industries and small industries it was 793 MW, and 18 MW respectively.
+In the year 2013-14, MEPCO’s total sales in terms of megawatts were 1558 MW, for the domestic sector it was 766 MW for the medium & large industries and for small industries, it was 793 MW, and 18 MW respectively.

-The year 2013-14 has been taken as base and the forecast horizon is ten years up to 2023-24.
-The base year sale data (feeder wise consumer category wise energy sale) and the expected spot loads data at the locations of different sub-stations have been collected by MEPCO power market survey team.
+The year 2013-14 has been taken as the base and the forecast horizon is ten years up to 2023-24.
+The base year sale data (feeder-wise consumer category-wise energy sale) and the expected spot loads data at the locations of different sub-stations have been collected by MEPCO power market survey team.

 Energy sale data for the base year have also been adjusted for the estimates of unserved energy (load shedding) to have a realistic sales figure.